tezos/tezos/docs/introduction/alphanet_changes.rst

 - P2p: fix issue with data greater than 2^16 bytes

-- Irmin: use an experimental LevelDB backend
+- Irmin: use an experimental LMDB backend

 [Build]